 Ayurveda

 Ayurveda is one of the oldest medical systems in the world, originating at least five thousand years ago in what is now India.
-It is a comprehensive system of medicine that emphasizes the interconnectedness of the body, mind and spirit and strives to maintain the innate harmony of the individual.
-Ayurveda is considered a "whole medical system" in that it involves a complete system of theory and practice that has evolved independently from or parallel to conventional medicine.
-Many therapies utilized in Ayurveda are also used individually and are gaining popularity in the United States.
-Examples include yoga, meditation, massage and some Ayurvedic herbal medicines.
+It is a comprehensive system of medicine that emphasizes the interconnectedness of the body, mind, and spirit and strives to maintain the innate harmony of the individual.
+Ayurvedic medicine utilizes complex herbal combinations along with diet and lifestyle modifications.
+Many Ayurveda therapies have gained popularity in the United States such as yoga, meditation, massage, and some Ayurvedic herbal medicines.

-According to Ayurvedic philosophy, health is not simply the absence of disease, but is rather a state of balance among body, mind and consciousness.
+According to Ayurvedic philosophy, health is not simply the absence of disease, but is rather a state of balance among body, mind, and consciousness.
 Ayurveda is a philosophy of life as well as a medical system.
-Food is valued for its nutritive and medicinal properties.
-Many Ayurvedic practitioners focus on dietary interventions for their patients, in addition to movement therapies, breath-work, meditation, Ayurvedic massage, and herbal remedies.
+For example, food is valued for its nutritive and medicinal properties.
+Many Ayurvedic practitioners focus on dietary interventions for their patients, in addition to movement therapies, breath-work, meditation, Ayurvedic massage, and dietary supplements featuring targeted herbs.

 Ayurvedic Herbs